-Condition: A mileage log was not maintained by the Executive Director for the vehicle he used during the fiscal year ended June 30, 2015.
+Condition: A mileage log reflecting individual business trips was not maintained by the Executive Director for the vehicle he used during the fiscal year ended June 30, 2016.
+This is a repeat finding from prior year (2015-01).

 Cause: Inconsistent implementation of vehicle use policies.